-In fact, many Italian Greyhound owners have covered areas where their dog can do his thing if the weather is wet.
+Many Italian Greyhound owners have covered areas where their dog can do his thing if the weather is wet.
 Yes, they can be that spoiled!

 Furthermore, if you don’t give him enough attention, he will openly “ask” for it.
 So, be prepared to have zero privacy as this dog will follow you around the house until his owner-attention needs are fulfilled.

 You will also discover that the Italian Greyhound loves exploring everything that might seem interesting to him.
 So, keep your low cabinets locked unless you want a mess in the kitchen.